NileshMundotia/AnimeCrush/README.md

-# AnimeCrush
 AnimeCrush
-AnimeCrush is a web application that allows users to explore anime characters, mark them as their favorite, and maintain a personalized list.
-The app uses Google Authentication for secure login and provides users with the ability to create and manage their anime crushes.
-It leverages a full-stack setup with React on the frontend and Node.js/Express on the backend, with MongoDB as the database.
+AnimeCrush is a full-stack web application that allows users to explore, save, and manage their favorite anime characters.
+The app uses Google OAuth for user authentication and provides a set of RESTful APIs for CRUD operations on anime data.
+PostgreSQL is used as the database, handling the persistence of users' favorite characters and other related data.

 Features
-User Authentication: Secure login using Google OAuth.
+User Authentication: Google OAuth for secure user login.

-Anime List Management: Add, view, and remove anime characters from your favorites list.
+Anime Character Management: Users can add, view, update, and remove their favorite anime characters.

+REST API: Implements a robust RESTful API for CRUD operations.

+PostgreSQL Integration: Data persistence using PostgreSQL as the relational database.

-Responsive UI: Optimized for both desktop and mobile devices.
+Responsive Design: User interface built for both desktop and mobile devices.

-CRUD Operations: Create, read, update, and delete favorite anime characters.

-API Integration: Fetches data dynamically using external APIs.

 Tech Stack
 Frontend: React.js

 Backend: Node.js, Express.js

-Database: MongoDB
+Database: PostgreSQL

 Authentication: Google OAuth 2.0

-Version Control: Git & GitHub
+API: REST API using Express.js

 Installation and Setup
-To get the application running on your local machine, follow these steps:

 1. Clone the repository:
 bash
 Copy